 Software Requirements Specifications, also known as SRS, is the term used to describe an in-depth description of a software product to be developed.
-It’s considered one of the initial stages of development.
+It’s considered one of the initial stages of the software development lifecycle (SDLC).
 Think of it like the map that points you to your finished product.

 How do you know when your SRS is ready for development?
 What makes it exceptional?
 That’s what we are going to cover in this article.